Charming places to visit in Indianapolis, Indiana

 Indianapolis City Market

 The original City Market was the primary public market in Indianapolis.
-It was opened in the year 1886.
-At the time, it possessed 246 stalls.
+It opened in 1886 and had 246 stalls.
 Some of these stalls were open-sided, allowing merchants to sell grain, hay, and wood.

 The City Market was listed on the National Register of Historic Places in 1974.
-In the late 1970s, the city completed a major building renovation.
-New wings were added on either side of the original building.
+In the late 1970s, the city completed a major building renovation, adding new wings on either side of the original building.

 The City Market building was designed by German architect D.A.
 Bohlen & Son, who also built the nearby Tomlinson Hall.
 Both buildings were constructed during a time of great emphasis on practical design.